-In Firefox 55, Mozilla has introduced a new performance sections under settings which lets your control performance settings like no. of content processes allowed to be created and using hardware acceleration when available.
+In Firefox 55, Mozilla has introduced a new performance section under settings which lets you control performance settings like no. of content processes allowed to be created and used for hardware acceleration when available.
 You can disable hardware acceleration from there.
 For your ease, here are the steps involved for disabling hardware acceleration in Firefox 55+:

-Open Firefox and select Options under Firefox Menu
+- Open Firefox and select Options under the Firefox Menu

-At the end of General tab, uncheck “Use recommended performance settings” (keyboard shortcut = Alt + U).
-This will open more options under Performance.
+- At the end of the General tab, uncheck “Use recommended performance settings” (keyboard shortcut = Alt + U).
+This will open up more options under Performance.

-- Uncheck “Use hardware acceleration when available” (Keyboard shortcut = Alt + R)
+- Uncheck the “Use hardware acceleration when available” (Keyboard shortcut = Alt + R)

 This should disable hardware acceleration in Firefox.
 You may need to restart Firefox for the changes to take effect.

 Sometimes the 3D graphics and videos will not work even after disabling hardware acceleration in Firefox.
-In that case, you will need to disable WebGL too.
+In that case, you will need to disable WebGL as well.
 Here are the steps for disabling WebGL:

 - Open Firefox and write about:config in Firefox address bar.